saifaustcse/AngularJsApp/README.md

 1. Asp.net WebApi2

 2. entity framework code first
-   One to one relationship
+   (I) One to one relationship
-   One to mamy relationship
+   (ii) One to mamy relationship
-   Many to many relationship
+   (iii) Many to many relationship

 3. Generic Repository

 Dababase:

-1. Sql Server
+1.Sql Server